-moong dal pakoda recipe with step by step photos. these moong dal pakoda also known as moong dal bhajiya is a popular and tasty street food snack from mumbai. these are fried fritters made from yellow mung lentils and mildly spiced.
+Moong dal pakoda recipe with step by step photos.
+These moong dal pakoda also known as Moong dal bhajiya is a popular and tasty street food snack from Mumbai.
+These are fried fritters made from yellow mung lentils, herbs, spices and are mildly spiced.

-in mumbai, we used to buy these moong dal pakoras from a shop outside borivali west station. the moong dal bhajiyas, they would make would be so soft and porous and i would wonder how. in fact moong dal does not give a soft texture like the vadas or fritters made from urad dal.
+In Mumbai, we used to buy these moong dal pakoras from a shop outside borivali west station.
+The moong dal bhajiyas, they would make would be so soft and porous and I would wonder how.
+In fact moong dal does not give a soft texture like the vada or fritters made from urad dal.

-this moong dal pakoda recipe is easy. you can soak the moong lentils overnight or for 3-4 hours. you can serve the bhajiyas with coriander chutney or tamarind chutney or tomato sauce. they are good option for a tea time snack.
+This moong dal pakoda recipe is easy.
+You can soak the moong lentils overnight or for 3-4 hours.

 - 1 cup yellow mung lentils (moong dal)

 - 1 or 2 green chilies, chopped roughly

 - 1 pinch asafoetida (hing)

 - 1 teaspoon coriander seeds

 - oil for deep frying or shallow frying